 MULTIDISCIPLINARY TEAM COORDINATION

-Alliance For Children partners with 25 Tarrant County law enforcement agencies, the Texas Department of Family and Protective Services, Cook Children’s® Medical Center and the Tarrant County Criminal District Attorney’s Office.
+Alliance For Children partners with 35 Tarrant County law enforcement agencies, the Texas Department of Family and Protective Services, Cook Children’s® Health Care System, JPS Health Network, the Tarrant County Criminal District Attorney’s Office, and Tarrant County Juvenile Services.
 All of these agencies work together at Alliance For Children centers to reduce trauma to child abuse victims during an investigation and to improve their agencies’ responses to children who are often frightened and hurting.
-As a result of the collaboration, investigators and detectives are able to complete investigations in a more timely fashion, cases are stronger for prosecution, and children and protective caregivers are more likely to benefit from available services.
+As a result of the collaboration, investigators and detectives are able to complete investigations in a more timely fashion, case information is stronger for investigative decision-making, and children and protective caregivers are more likely to benefit from available services.